What Are the Worst Floods in History? Look Back at Catastrophic Flooding Events

 The 1642 Kaifeng Flood, also known as the 1642 Yellow River Flood, was one of the worst floods in history caused by humans.

-During the late Ming dynasty, different parts of the dikes were breached simultaneously.
+However, this strategy disastrously backfired because both sides (defenders and rebels) breached different parts of the dikes simultaneously.
 Consequently, massive floodwaters unleashed and engulfed the city itself.

 The flood also destroyed much of Kaifeng’s infrastructure and forced the city to be abandoned for two decades until it was rebuilt under Qing rule.